Learn the basics of alternative minimum tax (AMT).

 - Estimated tax: You’re required to take your AMT liability into account in determining how much estimated tax you pay.
 For information about estimated tax payments, see our Guide to Estimated Tax.

 Here again it falls to us to banish the fondest hopes of our readers.
 Yes, there is something called the AMT credit.
 Who gets to claim it?
 Hardly anyone, unless they paid AMT because of something called an incentive stock option, which we discuss elsewhere on this website.
-Even then, it usually doesn’t work out the way people hope, but that’s a story for another day.
+Even then, it doesn’t always work out the way people hope, but that’s a story for another day.